coworking/member-terms-of-service/ToS.md

 The Space is equipped with emergency signs, fire extinguishers, first aid kits and risk assessments.
 The Space received a ‘Certificate of Conformity’ from Chubb in November 2011, ‘site equipment fully maintained to standard – service no. x’.

 10. Public Liability Insurance
-Public Liability Insurance for liability within the Space is covered by "Insert Organisation Name" and policy cover amounts and details are available on request.
+Public Liability Insurance for liability within the Space is covered by "Insert Organization Name" and policy cover amounts and details are available on request.

 11. Personal Insurance and Professional Indemnity/Liability
-The Space has insurance to cover a certain amount of Space facilities owned by the Space itself or "Insert Organisation Name", however any additional insurance required by the Participant to cover their own property and Professional Indemnity/Liability is their own responsibility and is not provided by "Insert Organisation Name".
+The Space has insurance to cover a certain amount of Space facilities owned by the Space itself or "Insert Organization Name", however any additional insurance required by the Participant to cover their own property and Professional Indemnity/Liability is their own responsibility and is not provided by "Insert Organization Name".

 12. Personal Property and Storage
 All Participants are personally responsible for any personal property or property including but not limited to stock, stock in trade, goods in trust or goods belonging to third parties that they bring into the Space.
 Any loss or damage howsoever occurring is the responsibility of the Participant.
 All Participants are to be mindful and respectful of others property.

 13. PAT Testing
-"Insert Organisation Name" ensures that the Space meets required IEE Electrical Inspection and Certification for fixed points and sockets but all equipment used at the Space must be PAT certified.
+"Insert Organization Name" ensures that the Space meets required IEE Electrical Inspection and Certification for fixed points and sockets but all equipment used at the Space must be PAT certified.
 It is the responsibility of the Participant that any equipment they bring into and use at the Space is PAT certified.

 14. Software Usage and Licensing
 Participants are personally responsible for ensuring that any software or programme they use (including services like BBC iPlayer) is/are licensed for any such use and that any usage is within the permitted licence.

-15. Screening and Watching Television and Film (the do’s and do not’s) "Insert Organisation Name" can’t afford a TV licence so it is currently illegal to watch television in the Space; this also means that live footage cannot be streamed or watched using services like BBC iPlayer.
+15. Screening and Watching Television and Film (the do’s and do not’s) "Insert Organization Name" can’t afford a TV licence so it is currently illegal to watch television in the Space; this also means that live footage cannot be streamed or watched using services like BBC iPlayer.
 However, watching on-demand content is legal and permitted.
 If a Participant screens a movie/film/documentary/video in the Space it is the responsibility of the Participant to make the relevant license applications in advance, and to cover all fees and liabilities payable.

 16. Indemnification/Damages/Losses
 Participants agree to indemnify the Space against any loss or damage due to any act, omission or negligence on their part and agree to indemnify the Space if any act, omission or negligence results in invalidation of any insurance or any of the insurance company’s refusal to pay out on any claim.
 Participants agree to indemnify the Space for all losses or damage due to any act, omission or negligence by any guests or persons invited to the Space by them.